yuliussetyawan/my-portfolio-reactjs/README.md

 ### Resume

 This is the resume page.
-Here you can view my professional experience and qualifications.
+Here you can view my personal education and qualifications.

 ### Works